PLAYERUNKNOWN-Productions/go-wayback-user-support/README.md

 ## Technical Support FAQ

-We are currently conducting playtests with _Prologue: Go Wayback!_ While we do our best to offer playtesters a smooth experience, it is important to remember that discovering and logging technical errors is one of our objectives for these sessions.
+_Prologue: Go Wayback!_ enters Early Access for PC on November 20, 2025, and we have been polishing the build during Open Beta playtests since August.
+While the Early Access build should be stable, in some cases there are errors that can be resolved by running checks on your system.

-That said, in some cases there are errors that can be resolved by running checks.
 Below, you'll find solutions to common technical problems with _Prologue: Go Wayback!_ If your issue isn’t resolved here, we encourage you to report it through our [Community Bug Submission page](https://github.com/PLAYERUNKNOWN-Productions/go-wayback-user-support?tab=readme-ov-file#how-to-report-a-bug).

 ### Minimum System Requirements